-Eskom Telecommunications Tower Template Identifier 240-73416879 Rev 2
+Template Identifier 240-73416879 Rev 2

-Document Identifier ETSP-2023273 Rev 1
+Document Identifier 240-155821967 Rev 1

-Effective Date 20 February 2016 5
+Effective Date 08 June 2020

-Review Date February 2021
+Review Date 08 June 2023

-- 13. Appoint competent staff to perform the project work and ensure that all employees are trained in the health and safety aspects relating to such work and that the employees understand the hazards associated with all other work being carried out on the project. - 14.
-Ensure that all employees are conversant with all relevant work procedures and that they adhere to such procedures.
-Similarly (without removing the appointed contractors' responsibilities), ensure that their appointed contractors and their employees are conversant with all relevant work procedures and that they adhere to such procedures. - 15.
-Co-ordinate the activities of all the appointed contractors in the interests of safety and health. - 16.
-Ensure that potential contractors (whom they intend appointing) submitting tenders have made detailed provision for the cost of safety and health measures throughout the project. - 17.
-Stop his /her employees and any appointed contractors if project work is not in accordance with the health and safety plan or if such work poses a threat to the health and safety of persons or a risk of degradation to the environment. - 18.
-Take reasonable steps to ensure cooperation between all their appointed contractors. - 19.
-Only appoint contractors to do work, if satisfied that the contractor has the necessary competencies and resources to perform the work safely. - 20.
-Appoint full-time competent employees in writing to supervise the performance of all specified work throughout the contract period.

-Note 2: No work may commence and or continue without the presence of the appointed project manager or project supervisor during performance of the contracted work.

-21. Ensure that the supervisor or manager do not supervise work on any site other than the site for which such supervisor has been appointed for.

-Note 3: In determining the number of appointed competent supervisors, the nature and scope of work being performed, shall be taken into consideration.

-Note 4: If enough competent employee(s) have been appointed to assist the construction supervisor, the construction supervisor may supervise more than one site.
+- 15. Ensure that potential contractors (whom they intend appointing) submitting tenders have made detailed provision for the cost of safety and health measures throughout the project. - 16.
+Stop his /her employees and any appointed contractors if project work is not in accordance with the health and safety plan or if such work poses a threat to the health and safety of persons or a risk of degradation to the environment. - 17.
+Take reasonable steps to ensure cooperation between all their appointed contractors. - 18.
+Only appoint contractors to do work, if satisfied that the contractor has the necessary competencies and resources to perform the work safely. - 19.
+Appoint full-time competent employees in writing to supervise the performance of all specified work throughout the contract period. - Note 2: No work may commence and or continue without the presence of the appointed project manager or project supervisor during performance of the contracted work. - 20.
+Ensure that the supervisor or manager do not supervise work on any site other than the site for which such supervisor has been appointed for. - Note 3: In determining the number of appointed competent supervisors, the nature and scope of work being performed, shall be taken into consideration. - Note 4: If a sufficient number of competent employee(s) have been appointed to assist the construction supervisor, the construction supervisor may supervise more than one site. - 21.
+Not victimise or dismiss employees, by virtue of the employees divulging health and safety information or suspecting such information has been divulged, in the interests of health and safety requirements; - 22.
+Follow a process of disciplinary action if any of their employees or their appointed contractor employees has transgressed any of the requirements of the health and safety specification, safety and health plans, site rules or any other requirements. - 23.
+Ensure that all appropriate precautions are taken to protect persons (visitors, members of the public, and other contractors) present at work or in the vicinity of a site against all risks that may arise from such site.